Quantum optics and laser physics. On sabbatical 2023–24.

 Physics 351 - Thermal Physics

-Full course for one semester.
+One-unit semester course.
 Examines the essentials of probability and statistics, the kinetic theory of gases, statistical mechanics, temperature, equations of state, heat, internal energy, entropy, reversibility, and distribution functions.
-Prerequisite: Physics 201 and 202 and Mathematics 201 and 202.
+Prerequisite: PHYS 201 and 202 and MATH 201 and 202.
 Lecture.

 Physics 362 - Solid-State Physics

-Full course for one semester.
+One-unit semester course.
 Crystalline lattice structures, vibrational modes, and electronic band theory are explored and used to explain the observed electrical, thermal, optical, and magnetic properties of solids.
-Prerequisite: Physics 201 and 202 and Mathematics 201 and 202.
+Prerequisite: PHYS 201 and 202 and MATH 201 and 202.
 Lecture.

 Physics 364 - Selected Topics of Astrophysical Interest

-Full course for one semester.
+One-unit semester course.
 Specific topics vary from year to year, drawn principally from the following areas: internal constitution, evolution, and death of stars; structure of galaxies; interstellar medium; radiative processes and cosmology.
-Prerequisite: Physics 201 and 202 and Mathematics 201 and 202.
+Prerequisite: PHYS 201 and 202 and MATH 201 and 202.
 Lecture.

 Physics 366 - Elementary Particles

-Full course for one semester.
+One-unit semester course.
 Introduction to the theory and phenomenology of elementary particle physics.
 The course includes a semihistorical overview, followed by relativistic kinematics, the Dirac equation, evaluation of simple Feynman diagrams, and a survey of the strong, electromagnetic, and weak interactions from the perspective of gauge theory.
-Prerequisite: Physics 201 and 202 and Mathematics 201 and 202.
+Prerequisite: PHYS 201 and 202 and MATH 201 and 202.
 Lecture.

 Physics 367 - Computational Methods

-Full course for one semester.
+One-unit semester course.
 This course focuses on diverse physical problems and computational techniques that can be applied to them, with an emphasis on the mathematical motivation behind the methods.
 Problems are drawn from electrodynamics, quantum mechanics, classical mechanics, and special and general relativity.
 The course develops methods for solving ODEs and PDEs and integrating arbitrary functions in multiple dimensions.
 Numerical linear algebra is covered in both full and iterative form.
 Additional topics include nonlinear minimization, Galerkin methods, neural network models, and chaotic dynamics.
+Prerequisites: MATH 201 and 202 and PHYS 201 and 202.
 Conference.
-Not offered 2020–21.
+Not offered 2023–24.

 Physics 411 - Classical Mechanics II